-Participation is mandatory All residents, ICI establishments2 and multi-unit housing3 are required to correctly sort their residual materials, by using curbside three-way collection and the Eco-centres.
+Participation is mandatory

+All residents, ICl1 establishments and multi-unit housing2 are required to correctly sort their residual materials, by using curbside three-way collection and the Eco-centres.
 This means:

-- Respecting the lists of accepted materials for each type of collection; - Following the guidelines on how to compost, recycle and use the services at the Eco-centre, etc.; - Respect the curbside collection guidelines; - If you own an apartment building or an ICI2, ensure that your tenants respect the regulations, and provide them with the required bins.
+- Respecting the lists of accepted materials for each type of collection; - Following the guidelines on how to compost, recycle and use the services at the Eco-centre, etc.; - Respect the curbside collection guidelines; - If you own an apartment building or an ICI1, ensure that your tenants respect the regulations, and provide them with the required bins.

-he number nd type of ontainers ermitted Occupancy Number of type containers Type of containers Residential 4 units or less 1 bin per category, per unit (240 L or 360 L wheeled bin) ICI According to your needs in in an and a second Multi-unit housing 3 Limit of 4 bins or one container per category hinting of ns Is ohibited Painted bins will not be accepted for collection to avoid confusion by the operators and your neighbors ! case of mage If the operator damages your bin, you have 5 days to report the damage to the contractor.
-The bins are guaranteed for 10 years, after which repairs may be at your expense. ectronic ips All bins and containers must have an RFID chip, linked to the appropriate address.
-You must therefore notify the RITMRG if you are taking your bins to a new address, or if you purchase a new bin. egal Imping It is prohibited for you to throw anything into a bin or container that does not belong to you, or worse, out in the open! llection Your bin must be placed curbside the day before scheduled pick-up.
-The bin must be removed no later than 8:00 PM the day of the scheduled collection.
-See why on the next page.
+#2 The number Occupancy type Number of containers Type of containers and type of containers permitted Single dwelling 1 bin per category, per unit unless specifically authorized 1 residence (240 L or 360 L wheeled bin) ICI Wheeled bins for compost, recycling Multi-unit housing 2 and garbage, or containers for compost and garbage Only one container per category 3 #3 Painting of bins Is prohibited ill not be accepted for collection to n by the operators and your neighbors ! #4 In case of damage the contracto or damages your bin, you have 5 days to rep r. guaranteed for 10 years, after which repairs #5 Electronic chips address.
+You m ntainers must have an RFID chip, linked to nust therefore notify the RITMRG if you ar r if you purchase a new bin. #6 Illegal dumping for you to throw anything into a bin or o or worse, out in the open! container that does not #7 Collection schedule scheduled pick be placed curbside no earlier than 4:00 Pl -up.
+The bin must be removed no later th luled collection.
+See why on the next pag an 10:00 AM the day